Playing Stochastically in Weighted Timed Games to Emulate Memory: Weighted timed games

-As shown in previous work \cite{BouyerCassezFleuryLarsen-04,BusattoGastonMonmegeReynier-17}, knowing whether $\dValue_{\loc,\val}=+\infty$ for a certain configuration is a purely qualitative problem that can be decided easily by using the region game: indeed, $\dValue_{\loc,\val}=+\infty$ if and only if \MinPl has no strategies that guarantee reaching the target $\LocsT$.
+As shown in previous works \cite{BouyerCassezFleuryLarsen-04,BusattoGastonMonmegeReynier-17}, knowing whether $\dValue_{\loc,\val}=+\infty$ for a certain configuration $(\loc, \val)$ is a purely qualitative problem that can be decided easily by using the region game: indeed, $\dValue_{\loc,\val} = +\infty$ if and only if \MinPl has no strategies that guarantee that a target of $\LocsT$ is reached.
 This is thus a reachability objective, where weights are useless.
 Moreover, \MaxPl has a strategy that guarantees that no plays reach the target $\LocsT$ from any configuration $(\loc,\val)$ such that $\dValue_{\loc,\val}=+\infty$.
-In this situation, considering stochastic choices is not interesting. \textbf{We thus rule out this case by supposing in the following that no configurations of $\game$ have a value $+\infty$}: such configurations can be removed in the region game by strengthening the guard on transitions.
+In this situation, considering stochastic choices is not interesting. \textbf{We thus rule out this case by supposing in the following that no configurations of $\game$ have a deterministic value $+\infty$}: such configurations can be removed in the region game by strengthening the guards on transitions.